Epistaxis (nosebleed) is a common condition with a bimodal age distribution, occurring more frequently in the young and the old.

 - primary coagulopathy (e.g., hemophilia)

-- acquired coagulopathy (e.g., use of aspirin, anticoagulant, nonsteroidal anti-inflammatory drugs)
+- medication (e.g., aspirin, anticoagulant, antiplatelet, nonsteroidal anti-inflammatory drugs)

 - familial hereditary hemorrhagic telangiectasia